 Before you begin

-- In the Cloud Platform Console, go to the Manage resources page.
+In the Cloud Console, go to the project selector page.

 Setting up the pixel serving